moja-global/moja.colombia/documentation/Set-Up and Running FLINT OS.md

 15. Go to a web browser and navigate to http://localhost:5050     Note: If this page doesn't load, it is due to the pull request not being complete, wait for       10 minutes and try again.
 If the issue still occurs, check on the previous processes in the terminal to ensure they ran and succeeded.

     - Login to the pgAdmin 4 database network via the login page with:
         - USERNAME: moja@colombia.org
         - PASSWORD: admin

     - Once logged in, navigate to the left-hand side menu and right-click Servers.
 From this dropdown, select Create > Server...
     - Now fill out the server infomation:
-           In the 'General' tab, enter "colombia" into the Name field In the 'Connection' tab, enter "postgres" into the Host name/address field.
+      - In the 'General' tab, enter "colombia" into the Name field.
+      - In the 'Connection' tab, enter "postgres" into the Host name/address field.
-           In the 'Connection' tab, enter "postgres" into the Username field In the 'Connection' tab, enter "admin" into the password field
+      - In the 'Connection' tab, enter "postgres" into the Username field.
+      - In the 'Connection' tab, enter "admin" into the password field.

 16. Congratulations!
 You’ve now set up the FLINT environment – Time to test it!